 If so, you should meet Dr. Mark Agrama.
 He offers comprehensive evaluation and treatment for Snoring and Obstructive Sleep Apnea.

 When breathing is repeatedly blocked during Obstructive Sleep Apnea, oxygen levels fall and sleep is interrupted.
 The body releases stress hormones as it senses each strangulation.
 As the drive to breathe increases, the airway is finally opened and oxygen levels are restored.
-Depending on the severity of the problems, this can happen 10, 20, or even more than 100 timer per hour.
+Depending on the severity of the problems, this can happen 10, 20, or even more than 100 times per hour.
 The combination of blocked breathing and interrupted sleep takes a toll.
 Patients with Obstructive Sleep Apnea often suffer from fatigue, exhaustion, and mental sluggishness.
 Many experience headaches in the morning and sleepiness during the day.

 If oxygen, interrupted sleep, and frequent stress at night creates inflammation and damage throughout the body.
 Untreated Obstructive Sleep Apnea can lead to and worsen dozens of problems, including the leading causes of death: